 Invited Speaker | Meeting the Challenge Summit: Diversity in Dermatology Clinical Trials

 Rear Admiral Richardae Araojo serves as the Associate Commissioner for Minority Health and Director of the Office of Minority Health and Health Equity at the U.S. Food and Drug Administration (FDA).
-In this role, RADM Araojo provides leadership, oversight, and direction on minority health and health disparity matters for the Agency.
-RADM Araojo previously served as the Director of the Office of Medical Policy Initiatives in FDA’s Center for Drug Evaluation and Research (CDER), where she led a variety of broad-based medical and clinical policy initiatives to improve the science and efficiency of clinical trials and enhance professional and patient labeling.
-RADM Araojo joined FDA in 2003, where she held several positions in CDER.
-RADM Araojo received her Doctor of Pharmacy Degree from Virginia Commonwealth University, completed a Pharmacy Practice Residency at University of Maryland, and earned a Master’s degree in Pharmacy Regulation and Policy from the University of Florida.
+In this role, RDML Araojo provides leadership, oversight, and direction on minority health and health disparity matters for the Agency.
+RDML Araojo previously served as the Director of the Office of Medical Policy Initiatives in FDA’s Center for Drug Evaluation and Research (CDER), where she led a variety of broad-based medical and clinical policy initiatives to improve the science and efficiency of clinical trials and enhance professional and patient labeling.
+RDML Araojo joined FDA in 2003, where she held several positions in CDER.
+RDML Araojo received her Doctor of Pharmacy Degree from Virginia Commonwealth University, completed a Pharmacy Practice Residency at University of Maryland, and earned a Master’s degree in Pharmacy Regulation and Policy from the University of Florida.

 Click here for more information on the Valeant Research Award.

 Read published peer-reviewed articles written your by Skin of Color Society members

 Did You Know

 Skin of color patients comprise the majority in California, New Mexico and Texas…and soon will be the majority in Arizona, Nevada, Georgia, New York and Florida.